 The U.S. Department of Housing and Urban Development (HUD) defines affordable housing as housing that does not exceed more than 30 percent of household income.4 The graphs below show the number of households in three Census categories depicting different percentages of the housing cost to income ratio.
 In 2010 the majority of owner-occupied households paid housing costs 30% or more of their income (485) and the majority of renter-occupied households paid housing costs 30% or more of their income (32).
-In comparison, in 2020, the majority of owner-occupied households paid housing costs less than 20% of their income (634) and the majority of renter-occupied households paid housing costs less than 20% of their income (31).
+In comparison, in 2020, the majority of renter-occupied households paid households paid housing costs less than 20% of their income (31).
 According to this Census data, it looks like housing is more affordable in 2020 than it was in 2010.